uviclibraries/rstudio/tidyverse-data.md

 **Second option: nesting**

-In Tasks 4.1-1 and 4.1-2, we ran two commands, resulting in two separate variables containing the column names:
+In Tasks 5-7 and 5-8, we ran two commands, resulting in two separate objects containing the column names:

-- `purchaseDataColumnNames`: Ordered as they would be if the file were opened in excel
+- `purchaseDataColumnNames`: Ordered as they would be if the file were opened in Excel
 - `alphaPurchaseDataColumnNames`: Ordered alphabetically (sorted)

 <br> However, we only care about the list of alphabetically column names.